 - Use the keyboard (spacebar or Enter).

 Any character in the input field acts as a filter for the option list.
 The input field only allows users to type text that matches the items in the list.
-If a user tries to enter character combinations that are not in the option list, a visual feedback is provided to indicate that the combination of characters is invalid, while the input field suppresses the characters entered.
+If the user tries to enter character combinations that are not in the option list, visual feedback is provided to indicate that the combination of characters is invalid, while the input field suppresses the characters entered.

 Choose from Option List